rsfreitas/go-krill-utils/README.md

-# golang micro-utils
+# golang krill-utils

-A collection of useful golang packages for the micro ecosystem.
+A collection of useful golang packages for the [krill](https://github.com/rsfreitas/micro) ecosystem.

 ## License